juliandavid-garcia/First_milestone_project/README.md

 - Click save
 - The website is now deployed.

-##To clon the repository using GitHub Desktop
+## 8. To clon the repository using GitHub Desktop
 -On GitHub, navigate to the main page of the repository.

 ![pages](/Readme-images/branches.png)

 -Click on the green button "code"

 ![code](/Readme-images/code-button.png)
 -Select "Open with GitHub Desktop" to clone and open the the respository with GitHub Desktop.
 ![Desktop](/Readme-images/Desktop.png)

-## Credits
+## 9. Credits:
 The Drop down menu used for the devices up to 576px was taken from
 - www.w3schools.com
 -https://www.w3schools.com/howto/howto_js_mobile_navbar.asp

-_ www.Bootstrap.com
-the form was built following Bootstrap : https://getbootstrap.com/docs/5.0/forms/form-control/
+The form was built following Bootstrap :
+- www.Bootstrap.com

+https://getbootstrap.com/docs/5.0/forms/form-control/
-- the icons where where taken from Font awesome https://fontawesome.com/icons
+- The icons where taken from Font awesome https://fontawesome.com/icons

-### Media
+## 10. Media
 - The photos used in this site were obtained from ... https://unsplash.com/photos/-EvvsegVoUE

-### Acknowledgements
+## 11. Acknowledgements

-- I received inspiration for this project from the previous exercises made during the course. specially from the Love-running and Whiskey lovers examples.
+- I received inspiration for this project from the previous exercises made during the course.
+Specially, from the Love-running and Whiskey lovers examples.
+- thanks to Precious Ijege for his mentoring while developing this project.